 Some applications require load balancing over multiple PXC ports or LAGs of PXC ports; for example, the subscriber management application has limited forwarding and QoS resources per line card.
 To optimize resource usage, Nokia recommends load-balance sessions over multiple line cards.
 However, the subscriber-management application cannot use a LAG of PXCs for load balancing because a LAG reserves subscriber-management resources on each line card that has LAG members.
-To solve this issue, use the configure fwd-path-ext fpe multi-path command to configure an FPE with multiple paths, each of which can be a PXC port or a LAG of PXC ports.
+Use the following command to solve this issue by configuring an FPE with multiple paths, each of which can be a PXC port or a LAG of PXC ports.